-In 2013, the University established a new clinical specialty center providing the local business community a variety of services focused improving the health and safety of their employees.
-With funding provided by the estate of Mr. Harry Sweere, founder of the Ergotron Corporation, the H. C. Sweere Center for Clinical Biomechanics and Applied Ergonomics offers customized prevention and wellness services including work-site training and educational seminars; ergonomic intervention; employee wellness coaching; and on-site health care.
-The Sweere Center also offers a needs assessment and loss source analysis service designed to assist employers in identifying solutions best suited to meet their specific needs.
+In 2013, the University established a clinical specialty center providing the local business community with a variety of services focused on improving the health, wellness and safety of their employees.
+With funding provided by the estate of Mr. Harry Sweere, founder of Ergotron Inc., the H. C. Sweere Center for Clinical Biomechanics and Applied Ergonomics was created.